-How do I get my autistic child to comply and follow instructions?
+How do I get my child to comply and follow instructions?
 (Part 1)

 Children with autism have the potential to learn just like any child does.
 However, many children with autism are unable to begin their learning journey because of their lack of compliance, which is also known as non-compliance.